 Fundamentals of project management using the application program Microsoft Project.
+One lecture; Three lab.

 CSA230.
 Flash Graphic Effects (2).

 Using Macromedia FlashTMsoftware to create graphics, animations and controls to be used as tutorials, demonstrations, or web pages.
 Emphasis on vector graphic creation and frame animation.
 Application of animation theory and principles of vector and raster image use.